awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

    1. In the **Choose a web identity provider** section:

       1. For **Identity provider**, choose the URL for your cluster\.
-If you don't see a URL, confirm that you've met the prerequisites for this topic\.
+If you don't see a URL, confirm that you met the prerequisites for this topic\.

       1. For **Audience**, choose `sts.amazonaws.com`\.